pwh9882/duckdb-python/README.md

 ### Editable installs (general)

-  It's good to be aware of the following when creating an editable install:
+  It's good to be aware of the following when performing an editable install:
-- `uv sync` or `uv run [tool]` create editable installs by default, however, it work the way you expect.
+- `uv sync` or `uv run [tool]` perform an editable install by default.
 We have configured the project so that scikit-build-core will use a persistent build-dir, but since the build itself happens in an isolated, ephemeral environment, cmake's paths will point to non-existing directories.
 CMake itself will be missing.